Christiannacario/christiannacario/README.md

 **`Aspiring Web Developer (Computer Science | 4th Year Student)`**

-Christian Nacario is a Computer Science student currently pursuing a degree with a focus on web and software development.
-Passionate about technology, Chan enjoys keeping up with the latest trends in the industry and continuously improving skills.
-Always eager to take on new challenges, learning excites Chan.
+I am a Computer Science student currently pursuing my degree with a focus on web and software development.
+Passionate about technology, I enjoy keeping up with the latest industry trends and continuously improving my skills.
+Always eager to take on new challenges, I find learning exciting.
 ---

 ### 🌐 Other Languages and Tools